mu-semtech/ember-data-table/README.md

   </RawDataTable>
 ```

-In this case `label` is rendered as usual, but the `price` and `available` are rendered through a custom form.
+This configuration renders `label` as usual.  `price` and `available` render through the named slot.
 Note that the order of the columns is still the order of `@fields`.

 ### Overwrite the header labels

-Column headers can be supplied by adding extra properties to the fields attribute split by a colon.
-A single `_` will be replaced by a space and two underscores get replaced by a single underscore
+Supply column headers by adding extra properties to the fields attribute, split by a colon.
+A single `_` gets replaced by a space and two underscores get replaced by a single underscore

 ```
   <RawDataTable